haldarmahesh/migrate-rest-api-to-graphql/README.md

 ## Awesome company service
 This services contains APIs to provide employees info and adding new employees.

+Check this [pull request](https://github.com/haldarmahesh/migrate-rest-api-to-graphql/pull/2/files), which shows the effort needed to migrate REST to GraphQL APIs.

 ## REST APIs to migrate
 * `GET /api/employees`  This returns the list of all the employees
 * `GET /api/employees/:id` This returns the employee which has id